Skip to main content

 To reach the Routing form:

-• go to the Bill of Material form, right-click on the header and select the Production Process from the context menu,
+• From the Bill of Materials form, right-click on the header and select Production Process from the context menu.

-• go to the Item Details form, right-click on any revision line (in the Revisions tab) and select the Production Process from the context menu.
+• From the Item Details form, right-click on any revision line in the Revisions tab and select Production Process from the context menu.

 Default Routing and Alternatives

-Select and enter a Routing Code in the second column to add a Routing or multiple alternative Routings.
+Enter a Routing Code in the second column to define a primary or alternative Routing.

-If the Routing is the default Routing to be used with Manufacturing Orders, check the box in the "Default" column.
+• To set a Routing as the default for Manufacturing Orders, check the box in the "Default" column.

-If the Routing is the default Routing used for Product Costing, check the box.
+• To designate a Routing as the default for Product Costing, check the corresponding box.

 Production Process defaults